waigo/waigo/docs/getting_started/BuildWorkflowLiveReload.md

 [Browserify](http://browserify.org/) is used to package up your Javascript.
 The gulp task will look for a single `app.js` file within `src/frontend/js`  and build it along with all its dependencies into `public/js/app.js`.

 [Stylus](http://stylus-lang.com/) is the default pre-processor of choice in Waigo.
 The gulp task will look for a single `app.styl` file within `src/frontend/stylus` and build it along with all its dependencies into `public/css/app.css`.

-The image assets under `src/frontend/img` are for now just copied into `public/img` without any further modification.
+The image assets under `src/frontend/img` get copied into `public/img` without any further modification.

 These are just the defaults in Waigo.
-You are of course free to modify the gulp scripts to work with your folder structure and/or preprocessor language of choice.
+You are of course free to modify the gulp scripts to work with your folder structure, your preprocessor language of choice, and do just about anything else you would normally do in gulp.

 ## Live reload

 All built front-end assets get placed within subfolders of `public/`.
-Whenever something within this folder is changed the gulp dev server informs the browser, which will then auto-reload the changed assets or reload the web-page as a whole if necessary.
+Whenever something within this folder is changed the dev server started up by running `gulp dev` will inform the browser, which will then auto-reload the changed assets or reload the web-page as a whole depending on what changes.

-The gulp dev task will ensure front-end assets get auto-rebuilt whenever they are changed.
+Running `gulp dev` will ensure front-end assets get auto-rebuilt into `public/` whenever they are changed, thus ensuring that the browser-side live reload mechanism kicks in whenever you modify your frontend asset source files.

+_Note: Adding a new file will not trigger a live-reload.
+This is due to a limitation in underlying library used to watch for changes.
+In such instances you may need to restart `gulp dev`_.

 ## Minification